opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

 ----------------------------
 These steps are on host.

-`apt` and `dpkg` are package management systems used in ubuntu and debian.
+`apt` and `dpkg` are package management systems used in Ubuntu and Debian.

 Following are setup steps to use MultiArch.